Dog Bite Attorney

 Dog Safety Tips

-There are many facets to responsible pet ownership.
-The first and foremost concern of any pet owner should be to keep others safe.
-This includes providing their pet with an appropriate enclosure, clean surroundings, adequate medical care (such as vaccinations), food, water, and compassionate treatment.
-Many instances of animal aggression stem from animal abuse, illness, and other avoidable factors.
-Animals should be treated with respect and care to inhibit aggressive behaviors from forming.
-When applicable to your pet's species, your new pet should be registered, tagged, microchipped, and/or documented in whatever way possible.
-This will ensure that they can be properly identified and returned to you if they escape.
+Being a responsible pet owner is one of the most important facets of keeping others safe while in the presence of your dog.
+This includes providing pets with appropriate enclosures – when needed, clean surroundings, adequate medical care, food, water, and compassionate treatment.
+Many acts of animal aggression stem from abuse, illness, and a multitude of avoidable factors.
+All animals should be treated with care and respect and doing so will help to inhibit aggressive behaviors from forming.
+In case your dog escapes or runs away from you, they should be registered, tagged, microchipped, and/or documented in whatever way possible.